-Just 66 years after humans first lifted off from the surface of earth in an aeroplane, astronauts Neil Armstrong and Buzz Aldrin landed on the Moon.
+Just 66 years after humans first lifted off from the surface of an aeroplane, astronauts Neil Armstrong and Buzz Aldrin landed on the Moon.
 It was one of the most remarkable moments in human history, a watershed moment.

 At 21:00 the terminal countdown started at T-28 hours.
 There would be two scheduled holds of 11 hours and 1 hour 32 minutes.